asid61/Anand_FRC/README.md

 Talon.setSelectedSensorPosition(int position, int pidIdx, int timeoutMs)
 ```

-In your command, use these two methods:
+In your command constructor, use these two methods:
 ```java
 Talon.selectProfileSlot(int slotIdx, int pidIdx);
 Talon.set(ControlMode.Position, double position);
 ```
+The `set` command can also be called in the execute() of your command.

 [`setSensorPhase`](https://www.ctr-electronics.com/downloads/api/java/html/interfacecom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1_i_motor_controller.html#a69768f9ce3c7354e57085e8c93a455f3) will set the “phase” of the sensor, such that positive output of your motor controller corresponds to positive movement and sensor readings.
 [See CTRE’s guide here.](https://phoenix-documentation.readthedocs.io/en/latest/ch14_MCSensor.html#sensor-phase)
 configSelectedFeedbackSensor configures the sensor.
 The Talon can take sensor readings from many sources including remote sensors not directly plugged into it.
 In many cases, [sensor] will either be Quadrature or CTRE_MagEncoder_Relative for quadrature encoders or SRX Mag encoders.

 [`config_kP`](https://www.ctr-electronics.com/downloads/api/java/html/classcom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1can_1_1_base_motor_controller.html#ae7dc2f88eda1669de1047e5b8b0b97ae), `config_kI`, `config_kD`, and `config_kF` will configure the PIDF constants.
 Tuning constants in Phoenix Tuner before putting them in code can be convenient.
 For position, F will usually be 0. slotIdx is which PID slot to store the constants in (0-3).
 The Talon can store up to 4 sets of PIDF constants, but most applications will only need to use a single one.

 [`setSelectedSensorPosition`](https://www.ctr-electronics.com/downloads/api/java/html/classcom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1can_1_1_base_motor_controller.html#a7f8b2b5f416dfddd0942fcca610ac774) will set the position of the sensor when the mechanism is in a known location.
 Typically, `setSelectedSensorPosition(0, pidIdx, timeout)` is called to “zero” a sensor at one of the extremes of travel.
-For something like a drivetrain with no limit, it can be helpful to zero the sensor in RobotInit().
+For something like a drivetrain with no limit, it can be helpful to zero the sensor in your subsystem constructor.
 [`selectProfileSlot`](https://www.ctr-electronics.com/downloads/api/java/html/interfacecom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1_i_motor_controller.html#a37f20c502698e17f384b01bdc9476a4c) will link one of the four PID slots to one of the two PID loops.
 The first argument is which set of PID constants to use (0-3).
 See below for info about pidIdx.

 Finally, [`set`](https://www.ctr-electronics.com/downloads/api/java/html/classcom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1can_1_1_base_motor_controller.html#ab15e31b8658fd0a52fb8494a7bb3121a) will set the target of the PID loop.
 Note that position is in terms of sensor units, so you’ll need to convert from other units.